MS in Civic Analytics

 • PTE-Academic 61, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

 • Personal Statement Required.
-The personal statement of 2–3 pages shall address how the MSCA degree will further the student’s educational and career objectives.
+The brief personal statement shall address how the MSCA degree will further the student’s educational and career objectives.
 The student will also provide an expanded narrative that discusses their familiarity with information technology and applied statistics.

 Degree Requirements